weetmuts/EventBExperiments/README.md

 Event-B Experiments by Fredrik Öhrström, developed using Roding 3.4 with SMT provers installed.

+**Experiment 14:**

+Refine an event with parameters in different ways.

 **Experiment 13:**

 Merge two events into a single refined event.
+Not succeeded yet.

 **Experiment 12:**